openpracticelibrary/openpracticelibrary/src/pages/practice/mission-statements.md

   destination.
 whyDo: A Mission statement defines the fundamental purpose of an organization, entity or engagement.
 It should inform executives and employees about the overall goal they have come together to realize as a team.
-It creates an
+It serves as the ultimate alignment tool what the organization is trying to accomplish.
 howTo: A﻿ Mission statement can be created using a couple of different methodologies.
 The executive leader or engagement sponsor can be interviewed
 participants: []